slatedocs/slate/source/index.html.md

 -------------- | -------------- | --------------
 asin | String(Required) | Listing ASIN.
 Example: B07G22S48Q.
 quantity | Integer(Optional) | Quantity of the listing.
 Example: 2.
-item_condition | Integer(Optional) | It is an enum consist of the following values: [:new, :like_new, :very_good, :good, :acceptable, :refurbished, :salvage] any one.
-Example: :like_new upc | String(Optional) | Example: 883929635085
+item_condition | Integer(Optional) | It is an enum consist of the following values: [new, like_new, very_good, good, acceptable, refurbished, salvage] anyone.
+Example: like_new
+upc | String(Optional) | Example: 883929635085
 sku | String(Optional) | SKU of the listing.
 Example: AB883929635085.
 title | String(Required) | Title of the listing.
 Example: DCU Justice League: Throne of Atlantis Commemorative Edition (BD) [Blu-ray].